4mica-Network/x402-4mica/README.md

 }
 ```

-On decode the facilitator issues and verifies a certificate, enforcing that:
+During settlement the facilitator issues and verifies a certificate, enforcing that:

 - `scheme` / `network` match both `/supported` and the resource server’s requirements.
 - `payTo` equals the recipient address inside the claims/certificate.